mockoon/mockoon.com/content/docs/latest/file-serving.md

 ## Absolute or relative paths

 You can either provide an absolute path like `/home/username/file.json` or a relative path.
-Starting with v1.16.0, relative paths are resolved from the environment's file location.
+Starting with [v1.16.0](https://github.com/mockoon/mockoon/releases/tag/v1.16.0), relative paths are resolved from the environment's file location.
 You can check the environment's file location by right-clicking on an environment en select "Show in folder" in the contextual menu:

 ![show in folder menu entry](/images/docs/environment-show-in-folder.png)

 > Prior to v1.16.0, relative file paths were resolved from the application executable.
+This is also supported by the CLI since its version [1.2.0](https://github.com/mockoon/cli/releases/tag/v1.2.0).

 ## Templating